 Get Started with Falcon Foundry

-In this tutorial, you will learn how to build your first Foundry app.
+In this tutorial, you will learn how to build your first Foundry UI extension.
 It will be relatively simple, but you’ll learn quite a few concepts, from using the Foundry CLI, to running in development mode, to installing the app for your users.

-The Falcon platform has numerous modules with analytic and response features to defend against and hunt adversaries and now you can extend the power of the platform to your specific needs with Falcon Foundry.
-Falcon Foundry, cybersecurity’s first low-code application platform, gives you the ability to build apps, extensions, and API integrations to take advantage of all the data for your organization by CrowdStrike.
-You can even expand your visibility with additional data from third-party sources with Falcon Next-Gen SIEM.
+The Falcon platform has numerous modules with analytic and response features to hunt and defend against today’s adversaries.
+Now you can develop custom solutions to extend the power of the Falcon platform to your specific needs by leveraging Falcon Foundry.
+Falcon Foundry, cybersecurity’s first low-code application platform, gives you the ability to build apps, extensions, and API integrations to leverage additional organizational detail within the Falcon console.
+You can also increase awareness and expand visibility using Falcon Next-Gen SIEM to ingest additional third-party data sources.

 Prerequisites: